 Bloom is a premium WordPress plugin developed by Elegant Themes.
 Elegant Themes has been around for ten years plus.
-They are an established player in the WordPress community, and their blog features insightful content about WordPress, website design, development, and management.
+They’re an established player in the WordPress community, and their blog features insightful content regarding WordPress, website design, development, and management.
 They offer 80+ themes and three plugins including Bloom and Monarch, a social media sharing plugin.
 Their flagship product is Divi, a visual drag and drop page builder.

 After you sign up for Elegant Themes, you can download Bloom from the members’ area.
-To install Bloom on your WordPress panel, you would hover over “Plugins,” click Add New, Upload Plugin, Choose File, and Install Now.
-You’ll add your Elegant Themes username and API key to enable the plugin and connectivity.
+To install Bloom on your WordPress panel, you would hover over “Plugins,” click add new, upload plugin, choose file, and install now.
+You must add your Elegant Themes username and API key to enable the plugin and connectivity.

-The factors I consider for an opt-in form or lead generation service include:
+The factors I assess for an opt-in form or lead generation service include:

 - Dashboard and user-friendliness